A Different Type of Beach Getaway

 Kim wasn’t super fond of it, but I liked it.
 Sure it would’ve been nicer if it were cold and it was a bit vinegary.
 It was still the best homemade coconut wine I’d ever had.

-[Update: According to a reader who visited more recently than we did, which was Dec 2016, beer is now readily available at a few locations in Ocam Ocam.
+[Update: Beer is now readily available at a few locations in Ocam Ocam.
 While we consider that welcome news, we still recommend the coconut wine experience!]

 Tip #4: Hire Saldi For Your Black Island Tour

 Black Island is Ocam Ocam’s one-and-only tourist activity.
 It looks like a mini version of Coron Island, but with a big soft sand beach and caves that have swimming holes in them.
 A half hour boat ride away, it’s worth checking out.

 Go with Saldi.
 He doesn’t talk much, but he’s got a good, big boat, offered the best price in town (believe us, we asked literally everyone, which is not saying much given the size of Ocam Ocam), and his wife Grace prepared us an excellent lunch with a freshly caught fish (by Saldi) the evening before.

 You can find Saldi at the big green-roofed house at the south end of the beach.

 [Update: According to a helpful reader who visited in 2020, Black Island tours cost 2,500 pesos for four people.
 For 500 more, you can visit a second island.]

 Tip #5: Try the Dough Balls

 On the way in to Ocam Ocam we missed the turn-off from the highway not once but twice.
 So finally we stopped at a little shop to ask for directions.